AVSHESHCHAUHAN/superx/README.md

-# 🎓 Student Information Management System
+# 🎓 Student Information Management System (SuperX)

-A full-stack web application to manage student data including login, attendance, academic records, fees, and more.
-Built using HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
+A full-stack **cloud-based web application** to manage student data including login, attendance, academic records, fees, and more.

+The system is built using **HTML, CSS, JavaScript, Node.js, Express, and MongoDB Atlas**, and deployed using modern cloud platforms.

 ---

-## 🚀 Features
+# 🚀 Features

+### 🔹 Functional Features

 * 👨‍🎓 Student Login System
 * 👤 Personal Details